Ankle Arthroscopy

 Procedure

-Ankle arthroscopy typically involves two 3mm incisions in the front of the ankle.
-Through one of the incisions a pencil-sized camera is placed in the ankle.
-The camera is able to project the live images from the ankle onto a television type monitor.
-The surgeon is able to then see inside the ankle by looking at the images on the monitor.
+Ankle arthroscopy typically involves two small (~3mm) incisions in the front of the ankle.
+Through one of the incisions a pencil-sized camera is placed into the ankle.
+The camera is able to project the live images from the ankle onto a television type monitor (Figure 1).
+The surgeon is able to then see inside the ankle joint by looking at the images on the monitor.
 Through the second incision small instruments, which have various purposes (shaving, scraping, biting etc.) can be placed in the ankle.
-This technique can be used to address many different problems of the ankle.
+This technique can be used to surgically address many different problems affecting the ankle joint.

 Recovery

-The recovery after an ankle arthroscopy will depend on the type of surgery performed.
-Usually one stitch is placed in each incision.
-These will be removed in the office in about 2 weeks.
-After surgery, some patients will be placed in a surgical boot after and will be allowed to walk immediately.
-In other cases a soft cast will be applied and the patient will stay off the leg for a period of time.
-This can typically range from 1-6 weeks.
-Your orthopaedic surgeon will guide you post-operative process.
+The recovery plan after an ankle arthroscopy will depend on the type of surgery performed.
+Usually 1-2 stitches are placed in each incision.
+These sutures will be removed in the office in about 2 weeks after the wound has healed.
+After surgery, some patients will be placed in a surgical boot and will be allowed to walk immediately.
+In other types of surgery a soft cast will be applied and the patient may need to stay off the leg for a period of time.
+The period of “non-weight-bearing” depends on the type of surgery that was performed, and the surgeon’s post-operative protocol.
+This time typically ranges from 1-6 weeks.
+The orthopaedic surgeon will determine the post-operative recovery plan.

 Potential General Complications